-There are a number of factors which could effect the stability of your income and employment.
+There are a number of factors which could affect the stability of your income and employment.
 These could include starting a family, getting a divorce, changing careers or having an income based on commission.
-These factors can contribute to how stable your income is, which could effect your financial situation in the future.
-Financial set-backs can occur at any time, and often unexpectedly, so although you may be able to afford a maximum mortgage now, it is important to look to the future and make a sensible financial decision which takes into consideration unexpected financial troubles.
+These factors can contribute to how stable your income is, which could affect your financial situation in the future.
+Financial setbacks can occur at any time, and often unexpectedly, so although you may be able to afford a maximum mortgage now, it is important to look to the future and make a sensible financial decision which takes into consideration unexpected financial troubles.

 Your mortgage payment isn’t your only cost

 Your monthly mortgage payment isn’t the only cost that you will have as a homeowner.
 Once you own a property, you’ll have property taxes, insurance, utility bills and maintenance and repair costs.
 These should all factor into your budget, as well as how much you spend on your home, and how much you look to borrow for your mortgage.